 You'll discover the wineries and sandy beaches of Canada's only true desert environment in the Okanagan region.
 The Kootenays offer stunning mountain vistas, turquoise lakes and friendly hamlets.
 Drive two of the world's most scenic routes, the Icefields Parkway and the Sea-To-Sky Highway.
 On Vancouver Island, go whale watching, enjoy the silence of the rainforest or delve into the history of picturesque Victoria.

-Sought-after campsites in key areas are busy in this part of North America during the short camping season.
+Motorhome option: Sought-after campsites in key areas are busy in this part of North America during the short travelling season.
 With that in mind, we'll hand-pick and pre-book the campgrounds for each night of your adventure.
 Prior to departure, you'll receive a comprehensive road book with day-by-day highlights, routes and maps to guide you along the way.

 Distance: 125 miles